Kurtis Rhee, Real Estate Partnerships Manager at Better, explains how you can make your offer stand out in a seller’s market.

 3. Create certainty for the seller’s agent – and you.

 Of course, before you go shopping, you need to know how much you can get financing for.
 In a hot market, sellers won’t take your word for it – they’ll need proof from a lender.
 At Better, we offer our customers a Verified Pre-Approval Letter.
-It involves both you and us taking a bit of extra effort up front to verify your financial details and documents so that we can tell you exactly how much you’re approved to borrow.
+It involves both you and us putting in a bit of extra effort up front to verify your financial details and documents so that we can tell you exactly how much you’re approved to borrow.
 Once you’ve applied online, we can provide a letter in 24 hours or less for qualified borrowers.
 You can also easily change the approval amount on the letter if you don’t want to share your full amount with sellers.

 Essentially, our Verified Pre-Approval Letter can give you the certainty and confidence of a cash buyer because it means that we’ve already underwritten your finances.
 Some of our customers even waive the financing contingency in their offer once they have their Verified Pre-Approval from us.
 Talk to your Better Loan Consultant and your agent to understand if this may be a good course of action for your situation.